ric2b/Vivaldi-browser/chromium/mojo/edk/embedder/README.md

 a `PlatformChannelPair`.

-You provide one end of this pipe to the EDK in the local process via `PendingProcessConnection` - which can also be used to create cross-process message pipes (see the next section) - and you're responsible for getting the other end into the remote process.
+You provide one end of this pipe to the EDK in the local process via `OutgoingBrokerClientInvitation` - which can also be used to create cross- process message pipes (see the next section) - and you're responsible for getting the other end into the remote process.

 ```
 #include "base/process/process_handle.h"
 #include "base/threading/thread.h"
 #include "mojo/edk/embedder/embedder.h"
-#include "mojo/edk/embedder/pending_process_connection.h"
+#include "mojo/edk/embedder/outgoing_broker_client_invitation.h"
 #include "mojo/edk/embedder/platform_channel_pair.h"
 #include "mojo/edk/embedder/scoped_ipc_support.h"